 The Los Angeles Office of Emergency Management that services the Santa Clarita Valley has five divisions comprised of administrative staff and specialists that work with city departments, municipalities and an array of community-based organizations to ensure that the City and its residents have the resources and information they need to prepare, respond and recover from emergencies, disasters and significant events that can affect their communities.
 The EMD constantly monitors their communities to make sure they are always ready for events that could trigger their assistance.

-Preparing Santa Clarita for Disaster
+Preparing For Emergency in Santa Clarita

-200 N. Spring Street Room 1533
+200 N. Spring Street, Room 1533

-Los Angeles, California 90012
+Los Angeles, CA 90012

-We hope you can join us at the 2018 KHTS Home and Garden Show at Central Park on April 28th and 29th, 2018 at one of the largest California Home and Garden Shows right here in Santa Clarita!
+We hope you can join us at the 2019 KHTS Home and Garden Show at Central Park on April 27th and 28th, 2019 at one of the largest California Home and Garden Shows right here in Santa Clarita!